Our in-house compost toilet guru Martin, will help explain everything:

 Local regulations

-Please check with your local authority in case any specific restrictions are in place, such as nitrate or phosphate-neutral zones (which might restrict the installation of any toilet, composting or flushing).
+We recommend checking with your local authority in case any restrictions are in place in your area, such as nitrate or phosphate-neutral zones (which might restrict the installation of any toilet, composting or flushing).

 Also, check out our building regulations page for further information on compliance with building regulations and building control if applicable.

-Kazuba toilets do not have any liquid discharge directly associated with them – depending on the model, urine is typically evaporated or stored and pumped out when needed.
+Kazuba toilets do not have any liquid discharge directly associated with them – depending on the model and amount of use, urine is typically evaporated or stored and pumped out when needed.
 The WooWoo GT toilet may have a small amount of leachate discharge, depending on the ambient temperature and amount of use.
 In many cases, this can be dealt with via a soak-away pit (see below), or leachate can be collected in a 10-litre container and disposed of in a suitable place, or diluted with water 10:1 for dispersal on land, around trees and shrubs.

 Determining the volumes of discharge